-At Wingrove we aim to provide children with the skills in English in order that they achieve their full potential and can take an active role in society.
+At Wingrove, our intent is to provide children with the skills in English in order that they achieve their full potential and can take an active role in society.

-- ♦ To learn to speak confidently, listen to what others have to say and to explore language in imaginative ways through role-play and dram - ◆ To listen, understand and respond to others - ♦ To develop the ability to extend and value individual and group responses - ◆ To help every child become a reader for life - ◆ To learn to read a range of fiction and non-fiction texts confidently and independently whilst expressing their own opinions about them - ◆ To become enthusiastic writers, using the main rules and conventions of written English, to explore how language can be used to communicate meaning in different ways
+- to learn to speak confidently, listen to what others have to say and to explore language in imaginative ways through role-play and drama; - to listen, understand and respond to others; - to develop the ability to extend and value individual and group responses; - to help every child become a writer and reader for life; - ◆ to learn to read and analyse a range of fiction and non-fiction texts confidently and independently whilst expressing their own opinions about them; - to identify authorial technique and apply these in their own writing; - to use the process of planning, writing and editing through a range of written media such as word processing, note taking etc.; - ◆ to use a variety of written genres to communicate learning, opinions, intentions etc.: - to become enthusiastic writers, using the main rules and conventions of written English, to explore how language can be used to communicate meaning in different ways.